Louisiana Hourly Paycheck Calculator

 • Outputs you’ll see: Line-by-line taxes (FICA, federal, state), deductions, employer-paid items (for reference), and net pay.

-• Supplemental pay: Bonuses/commissions may be withheld using flat or aggregate methods—model both for comparison.
+• Supplemental pay: Bonuses/commissions may use flat or aggregate federal withholding—model both for comparison.

 Use this planning table and replace placeholders with official Louisiana Workforce Commission figures (taxable wage base, experience-rated range, and new-employer rate) before publishing.